I am a DPhil student in the Department of Statistics at the University of Oxford. My supervisors are Alison Etheridge and Julien Berestycki.

 In September 2018 I moved to Oxford to start my DPhil in Statistics (although I did not know Statistics at that time).
 From 2020 I am a Non-stipendiary lecturer in St.Hilda's college.

-My PhD project focus on understanding how constraints affect certain models of population genetics in the spatial continuum.
+My PhD project focus on understanding how non-linear interaction affects certain models of population genetics in the spatial continuum.
 The models themselves translate into nice mathematical objects, like interacting particle systems, branching processes or measure valued processes.
-My goal is understanding how those models can incorporate external factors and how their behavior changed by the addition of said externalities.
+My goal is understanding how those models can incorporate non-linear interactions while being tractable and what we can deduce about those model in that case.

 - Olaf Hartig, Ian Letter, Jorge Pérez, 2017, A Formal Framework for Comparing Linked Data Fragments, International Semantic Web Conference 2017, original draft.